-In general, in order to qualify as a RIC, the Reinsurance Interval Fund must, among other things, derive at least 90% of its gross income from certain specified sources ("qualifying income").
-Under current law, subpart F inclusions from investments in CFCs will constitute "qualifying income" for the purposes of the 90% gross income requirement to the extent it is either (i) timely and currently repatriated or (ii) derived with respect to the Reinsurance Interval Fund's business of investing in stock, securities or currencies.
-The Reinsurance Interval Fund will seek to ensure that subpart F income included in the Reinsurance Interval Fund's gross income by virtue of its investments in one or more Corporate Subsidiaries and Underlying CFCs is qualifying income, including by ensuring that any Corporate Subsidiary and Underlying CFC's subpart F income by the end of the Corporate Subsidiary's or Underlying CFC's subpart F income by the end of the Corporate Subsidiary's or Underlying CFC's taxable year.
+In general, in order to qualify as a RIC, the Fund must, among other things, derive at least 90% of its gross income from certain specified sources ("qualifying income").
+Under current law, subpart F inclusions from investments in CFCs constitute "qualifying income" for the purposes of the 90% gross income requirement to the extent it is either (i) timely and currently repatriated or (ii) derived with respect to the Fund's business of investing in stock, securities or currencies.